jonnyzzz/NuGet.Passwords/README.txt

 It's supposed you have NuGet.exe avaible in system PATH.

-For usage details, see NuGet-ex.bat help Authorize
+For usage details, see NuGet-ex.bat help AuthorizeFeed